More filament notes

 - When switching from PETG to PLA, heat the nozzle above PETG temps and use some cleaning filament to clear the hotend and nozzle of any residual PETG.
 This is not 100% mandatory, but the cleaning filament does a good job of pulling out all the PETG, and will also melt out at PLA temps, so any stuck won’t screw up lower temp PLA prin

 - PETG is prone to snagging onto the nozzle if it’s too close.
 Some Live-Z adjustment for PETG is recommended.
-I raise (make less negative) by 0.02mm, though others swear by 0.2mm.
+I raise mine (make less negative) by 0.02mm, though others swear by 0.2mm.
+See what works best for you.

 - You don’t need an enclosure for PETG.
 It’s pleasant to work with at normal room temperatures.